afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_mac.rst

 #. **R installation**

     a.
-Download and install from the main R website:
+To download and install from the main R website:

        * Go to `the R page for Mac OS X
          <https://cran.r-project.org/bin/macosx>`_